-Over the past two decades, population-based genetic studies have become a pivotal methodology for elucidating the relationships between genetic variants and complex human traits.
-The expansion of dataset sizes introduces complications such as cryptic relatedness (Voight and Pritchard 2005), especially in expansive initiatives like the UK Biobank (Bycroft et al. 2018) or the Trans-Omics for Precision Medicine (TOPMed) Program (Taliun et al. 2021).
-Cryptic relatedness entails unrecognized genetic connections among participants, presenting considerable obstacles in these large-scale endeavors.
-Consequently, it is imperative to refine the selection of study participants by assessing their genetic relatedness, albeit at the cost of excluding individuals with relevant phenotypes.
+Over the past two decades, population-based genetic studies have become the central methodology for elucidating the relationships between genetic variation and complex human traits.
+The expansion of dataset sizes introduces potential bias of cryptic relatedness (Voight and Pritchard 2005), especially in expansive initiatives like the UK Biobank (Bycroft et al. 2018) and All of US research program.
+Cryptic relatedness occurs when two or more genetically related individuals are included in a study and the genetic relationship is unrecognized.
+Investigators need to check for cryptic relatedness in their study population and remove subjects to break relatedness if their analytical approach cannot accommodate relatedness, albeit at the cost of excluding individuals with relevant phenotypes.
 This strategy, while reducing the inclusivity of certain phenotypic representations, is crucial to ensure the retention of a robust case sample size.
 The rationale behind this lies in the need to investigate not only prevalent conditions such as diabetes (Ong et al. 2023) or obesity (Hruby and Hu 2015) but also the gene-environment interactions associated with these traits.
 The lack of sufficient cases often results in underpowered analyses in gene-environment interaction studies and many other analytic techniques.
 Furthermore, the imperative to optimize the number of case subjects becomes even more critical when examining the genetics of rarer phenotypes, where every individual case contributes significantly to the understanding of the genetic architecture.
-For conditions with lower incidence rates, such as colorectal cancer (Rawla, Sunkara and Barsouk 2019), neuroblastoma (Yan et al. 2020), psychiatric disorders like schizophrenia (Charlson et al. 2018) and autism (Talantseva et al. 2023), as well as autoimmune diseases like Lupus (Tian et al. 2023), algorithms designed to maximize case sample size while excluding related individuals can drastically benefit the studies uncovering the genetics of the traits and complex trait correlations.
+For conditions with lower incidence rates, such as colorectal cancer (Rawla, Sunkara and Barsouk 2019), neuroblastoma (Yan et al. 2020), psychiatric disorders like schizophrenia (Charlson et al. 2018) and autism (Talantseva et al. 2023), as well as autoimmune diseases like Lupus (Tian et al. 2023), algorithms designed to maximize case sample size while excluding related individuals can drastically improve statistical power to uncover the genetics of the traits and complex trait correlations.

-There are several tools and approaches to manage related subjects in a study, including KING (Manichaikul et al. 2010), PLINK2 (Chang et al. 2015), Friends and family (de Jager et al. 2017), SampleSeq2 (Edwards and Li 2012) and FastIndep (Abraham and Diaz 2014).
+Several tools and approaches are available to manage break related subjects in a study, including KING (Manichaikul et al. 2010), PLINK2 (Chang et al. 2015), Friends and family (de Jager et al. 2017), SampleSeq2 (Edwards and Li 2012) and FastIndep (Abraham and Diaz 2014).
 However, none of which take phenotypes into account.
-The currently most used decoupling method executed in PLINK2 employs a greedy algorithm that indiscriminately removes individuals most related to others, resorting to random selection among equally related subjects.
-Naïve non-selective pruning is particularly problematic in scenarios in which the phenotype of interest is rare or uncommon within the cohort.
-Eliminating subjects with valuable phenotypic traits, which may compromise the sample size and the power analysis.
-Recognizing this gap, we introduce the Kinship Decouple and Phenotype Selection (KDPS) method.
-KDPS separates related individuals by considering kinship or identity by descent (IBS) scores and can simultaneously prioritize retention of subjects based on phenotypes of interest.
-This innovative approach aims to maximize the number of subjects with desired phenotypes, ensuring a robust sample for subsequent analysis even after the necessary exclusion of related individuals.
+For instance, the most widely used decoupling method is executed in PLINK2, employs a greedy algorithm that indiscriminately removes individuals most related to others, resorting to random selection among equally related subjects.
+Naïve non-selective pruning is particularly problematic in scenarios in which the phenotype of interest is rare or uncommon in the cohort.
+Eliminating subjects with valuable phenotypic traits results in reduced sample size and the statistical power.
+We introduce the Kinship Decouple and Phenotype Selection (KDPS) method to address this limitation.
+KDPS separates related individuals by considering genetic relatedness metrics and can prioritize retention of subjects based on phenotypes of interest.
+This innovative approach maximizes the number of subjects with desired phenotypes and/or exposure of interest.

 Materials and methods